matdombrock/AfterMath/README.md

 ### Windows

-Just an installer from the [Releases Page](https://github.com/matdombrock/AfterMath/releases).
+Just grab an installer from the [Releases Page](https://github.com/matdombrock/AfterMath/releases).

 ### macOS and Linux